jgibbins1990/NFL_GPS_tracking_project/README.md

 ![](images/p1_bs_f11.png)

-In the above frame we see
+In the above frame (11) we see the offensive (green) and defense (purple) lined up either side of the line of scrimmage.

 #### Pass Forward - frame 36